EGPostema/DrawerDissect/README.md

 ⚠️ **NOTE**: Many steps hinge on the output of previous steps.
 Make sure you know the [required inputs/outputs to combine them properly.](https://github.com/EGPostema/DrawerDissect/blob/main/functions/functions_README.md)

-### 1. Example: Specimens-only Pipeline
+### 1. Example: Specimen-Only Pipeline

-Maybe you have a full set of **individual specimen photos** you want masked, measured, and turned into transparent PNGs.
+You may have a full set of **individual specimen photos** you want masked, measured, and turned into transparent PNGs.

 To do this: